-For most of you, it's that time of year, fall season, when it's all about pumpkin desserts and the search for yet another best pumpkin cake recipe.
+It's that time of year when it's all about pumpkin desserts and searching for yet another best pumpkin cake recipe.

-I don't know how you feel about the latter, but I'm crazy about them.
-I strongly believe pumpkin trumps other flavors, including carrot cake.
+I don't know how you feel about pumpkin, but I strongly believe it trumps other flavors, including carrot cake and banana bread.
 I know, the nerve.

 - Easy to make: there's little prep work, and the cake batter comes together quickly.